 Joyce Buñuel

-Joyce Sherman Buñuel (born October 20, 1941) is a French director and screenwriter of American origin.
+Joyce Sherman Buñuel (née Sherman ; born October 20, 1941) is an American naturalized French film director and screenwriter.

 Buñuel was married to director Juan Luis Buñuel, the son of Luis Buñuel.
 The couple lived in Madrid and Mexico City, before moving to Paris in the early 1960s.
 The couple divorced after she made her first film, La Jument vapeur, in 1976.
 She had several children from this marriage, including Diego Buñuel.